linode/apl-core/README.md

 - Build in support for Azure, Amazon Web Services and Google Cloud Platform
 - And much more..

-Chech this [video](https://www.youtube.com/watch?v=BtLOeTYSB10) for a first impression of Otomi.
+Check this [video](https://www.youtube.com/watch?v=BtLOeTYSB10) for a first impression of Otomi.

 Otomi aims to support the most common DevSecOps use-cases out-of-the-box and strongly relies on GitOps patterns, where desired state is reflected as code and the cluster state is automatically updated.
 Learn more about Otomi at [otomi.io](https://otomi.io/about).